gainogalindo/bpmn-complexity/README.md

 Additional BPMN models used for validation are available in `src/bpmn/exp-results/SM/default-models`.
 These models were obtained from the [reproducibility dataset](https://doi.org/10.6084/m9.figshare.11413794) of the paper [Optimization framework for DFG-based automated process discovery approaches](https://link.springer.com/article/10.1007/s10270-020-00846-x).

-The complexity results can be compared against the default Split Miner (`SM`) models reported in [Table 2](https://link.springer.com/article/10.1007/s10270-020-00846-x/tables/2):
+The complexity results can be compared against the default Split Miner (`SM`) models reported in [Table 2](https://link.springer.com/article/10.1007/s10270-020-00846-x/tables/2).
+Below are the results found using `bpmn-complexity`:

 | Model | Size | CFC | Structuredness |
 |---|---:|---:|---:|